hdsu-bioquant/meet-eu-2021/README.md

 - Load HiC matrix and epigenomic feature
 - Apply filtering, SCN, Observed under expected and then pearson correlation to HiC (see the slides!!)
-- Extract the firt eigen vector on the pearson correlation matrix
+- Extract the first eigenvector on the pearson correlation matrix
-- Orderate it by the epigenomic feature at the same resolution
+- Order it by the epigenomic feature at the same resolution

 DONE (all functions to do it are given.. almost)

-Then, you have to improve it with one of this possible roads (sorted by difficulty, but you have to choose one!):
+Then, you have to improve it with one of this possible options (sorted by difficulty, but you have to choose one!):

 - Compare existing solutions to detect compartments, using inter-chromosomal contacts on intra-chromosomal contacts -- what is the best?
 - Increase the number of compartments (train hidden markov model for instance) and define for you what the best number of compartments is